gasteigerjo/dimenet/README.md

 Published at ICLR 2020.

 ## Run the code
 This repository contains a notebook for training the model (`train.ipynb`) and for generating predictions on the test set with a trained model (`predict.ipynb`).
 It also contains a script for training the model on a cluster with Sacred and [SEML](https://github.com/TUM-DAML/seml) (`train_seml.py`).
-Note that this model is not optimized for runtime.

 ## Architecture

 <p align="center">
 <img src="https://github.com/klicperajo/dimenet/blob/master/architecture.svg?raw=true&sanitize=true">
 </p>

+## Training time

+Training the original DimeNet architecture is rather slow (around 20 days for 3M steps on an Nvidia GTX 1080Ti).
+We are currently looking into ways of improving this.
+One simple and amazingly effective tweak is exchanging the bilinear layer in the interaction block with a simple Hadamard product, which yields roughly a 4x improvement without sacrificing any performance.

 ## Requirements
 The repository uses these packages: